Which country is cheaper, France or Belgium?

 Belgium has some large cities, so you'll find plenty of things to do when visiting.
 Brussels and Antwerp are both popular destinations for visitors because of the large number of attractions and activities.
 In both of these cities you'll find a wide array of hotels, restaurants, historical sites, museums, and activities for every type of traveler.
 In Brussels, tour the Grand Palace, climb the Atomium, and go shopping at the Galeries Royales Saint-Hubert.
 In Antwerp, after admiring the historic railway station, check out the Meir area for some shopping and chocolates, the Cathedral of Our Lady Antwerp, and the windows of the Diamond District.

-France offers many theater and performance venues for visitors.
+France attracts a wide-range of world-class performances.
 In Paris, the opera and the ballet are very popular attractions.
 And if you're looking for something not as sophisticated, a number of review and musical shows provide fun options as well.
 Also, there's the theatre productions, too.
 Furthermore, you'll find many other great theatre productions all around France in the heart of Lyon, Marseille, Nice, Toulouse, Lille, Strasbourg, and more.

 Paris: There are world class theaters as well as smaller local venues where you can enjoy a show.